LaunchCodeEducation/lchs/src/chapters/git/branches.rst

    #.
 Create a new branch off of master.
    #.
 In the new branch, add some comments to ``num_guess.py``.
    #.
 Save and commit the changes.
    #.
-Use ``git branch`` to see a list of branches in the repo.
+Use ``git branch`` to see the list of branches in the repo.
    #.
 Use ``git checkout`` to switch between the branches.
 Notice how the file
-      tree and code both update as you do so.
+      tree and code both update.

 Check Your Understanding
 ------------------------